 Some of the best things to do on a Colorado vacation revolve around its ancient and historic past.
 Once roamed by mighty dinosaurs, then formed by native people, westward exploration and expansion, Colorado historic sites and landmarks are waiting to be discovered.

 Stand in the footsteps of Colorado’s oldest residents — the dinosaurs!
 Dig sites, museums and other family attractions offer access to fossils.
 At Dinosaur National Monument, Dinosaur Ridge and Picketwire Canyonlands, you can walk the same paths Colorado’s prehistoric dinosaurs.
 At the Denver Museum of Nature & Science, the Dinosaur Journey Museum and the Rocky Mountain Dinosaur Resource Center, explore interactive exhibits about Colorado dinosaurs and learn about other creatures from Colorado’s history.

-Visitors can experience Colorado’s earliest human residents, the Ancestral Puebloans, at Mesa Verde National Park, Hovenweep National Monument and the Anasazi Heritage Center.
+Visitors can experience Colorado’s earliest human residents, the Ancestral Puebloans, at Mesa Verde National Park, Hovenweep National Monument and the Canyon of the Ancients Visitor Center & Museum.
 Colorado’s history is full of rich American Indian heritage that can be experienced at galleries and festivals across the state, in addition to history museums and sites such as the Ute Indian Museum, Koshare Indian Museum and along the Trail of the Ancients Scenic and Historic Byway.

 Wild West History in Colorado

 The exploration of the West and life on the frontier can be seen at numerous historic forts, including Bent’s Old Fort, Fort Garland and Fort Uncompahgre.
 Along the Frontier Pathways Scenic and Historic Byway, travelers can experience living on the new frontier and the views that rewarded the settlers as they arrived at the base of the mountains.